Justo-Tapiador/jhs/docs/dynamic-jhs-pages.md

 all the functions and methods inside the namespaces in any JHS file must be synchronous.
 If you use asynchronous function/methods, the JHS module might compile the whole script before those asynchronous functions/methods return a value  or finish a task.
 In that case, the resulting HTML page would be incomplete.
 That doesn't mean asynchronous functions/methods always fail in those JHS namespaces.
-If the are fast enough they can succeed, but their use is not advisable neither reliable.
+If the are fast enough they can succeed, but their use is neither advisable nor
+reliable.
 Let's see some examples of JHS web pages:

 ## A 1-level JHS page, that we will name `example-1.jhs`